Hugoortega1025/quantium-retail-analytics/README.md

 Prioritize shelf space, promotional strategy, and new product ranging toward Budget Older Families and Mainstream Young Singles/Couples across all 270 stores.
 These segments drive the highest return on promotional investment on chip marketing.

 Deploy new store format to stores matching the profile of the two successful trial locations before broader rollout.
-Investigate Trial Store 3 independently — the lack of uplift may reflect local competition or change is customer demographics.
+Investigate Trial Store 3 independently — the lack of uplift may reflect local competition or changes in customer demographics.

 ## Skills & Tools
 | Category | Details |